Getting Your Visa

 2. Maintain full-time face-to-face enrollment.

-3. Obtain PRIOR authorization from the Global Office BEFORE dropping below 12 credits, withdrawing from classes, or taking a leave of absence.
+3. Obtain PRIOR authorization from the Global Initiatives Office BEFORE dropping below 12 credits, withdrawing from classes, or taking a leave of absence.

-Office before you drop below full-time status or you will be in violation of your visa status and your SEVIS record will be terminated.
+There are very limited exceptions to the full-time requirement, so you must consult with the Global Office before you drop below full-time status, or you will be in violation of your visa status and your SEVIS record will be terminated.

-4. If you leave the United States without completing your program of study, complete your program early, or change to another nonimmigrant status, you must notify the Global Office so that we can update your SEVIS record.
+4. If you leave the United States without completing your program of study, complete your program early, or change to another non- immigrant status, you must notify the Global Office so that we can update your SEVIS record.

 5. Do not accept any off-campus employment without written permission from the Global Office, and if necessary, authorization from the Department of Homeland Security.